JuanCantu1/CPU-Design/README.md

 ## Conclusion
 This project successfully demonstrates the design and simulation of a 24-bit pipelined RISC processor using Python.
 By implementing a custom ISA and modeling each pipeline stage at the cycle level, it provides a clear educational foundation in computer architecture concepts such as instruction flow, register management, and memory interaction.

 Looking ahead, this simulation serves as the groundwork for a full Verilog-based RISC-V CPU targeting the DE1-SoC FPGA platform.
-The upcoming implementation will explore hardware verification, performance benchmarks, and real program execution on physical hardware
+The upcoming implementation will explore hardware verification, performance benchmarks, and real program execution on physical hardware.